rishabh214/Predicting-PM2.5-using-ML/README.md

 # Predicting-PM2.5-using-ML
-Predicting PM2.5 values from PM10 ,Wind speed,Humidity, Temprature, Pressure, CO, SO2, O3, NOx values.
+Predicting PM2.5 values from PM10 ,Wind speed,Humidity, Temprature, Pressure, CO, SO2, O3, NOx values.<br>
+Linear regression is implemented using Gradient Descent Algorithm<br>
 Data is collected from https://cpcb.nic.in/